-The UK government has posted contract modifications for two of Openreach’s Project Gigabit contracts – Call Off 1 (Lancashire, West Berkshire, Staffordshire, Surrey, Hertfordshire, Wiltshire and Gloucestershire) and Call Off 2 (Essex and North East England).
+The UK government has posted contract modifications for three of Openreach’s Project Gigabit contracts – Call Off 1 (Lancashire, West Berkshire, Staffordshire, Surrey, Hertfordshire, Wiltshire and Gloucestershire), Call Off 5 (Essex and North East England) and Call Off 3 (North Herefordshire, North Wales, Shropshire and South West Wales).
 The move expands their planned deployments of full fibre broadband ISP networks into rural areas.

 The contracts both form part of Openreach’s wider Single Supplier Framework deal – now valued at c.£1.2bn, which is focused on Cross-Regional (Type C) procurements (no other suppliers tackle Type C).
-Type C typically reflects remote areas where no or no appropriate market interest has previously been expressed before to the Government’s Building Digital UK (BDUK) agency, or areas that have been descoped or terminated from a prior procurement (examples here and here).
+Type C typically reflects remote areas where no or no appropriate market interest has previously been expressed before to the Government’s Building Digital UK (BDUK) agency, or areas that have been descoped or terminated from a prior procurement (examples here, here, here and here) – Openreach have recently absorbed several previously failed Project Gigabit contracts with different suppliers.

 Advertisement